Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Cost model for close evaluation

-The analysis below is based on a surface discretization with an $\nphi$-point trapezoidal rule and an $\nt$-point Gauss--Legendre panel in the azimuthal and polar direction, respectively, where we assume that values of the layer density are known at these discrete points.
-If several Gauss--Legendre panels are used in the polar direction, this discussion applies to each panel.
+Here we briefly discuss the per-target cost of the presented algorithm.
+The goal is not to provide a sharp complexity theorem with explicit theoretical guarantees, but rather to identify the dominant operations in the current implementation and how they scale with the surface discretization and the adaptive refinement in the polar direction.
+The current MATLAB implementation is not well suited for a detailed throughput study, which is left for future work.

-Through adaptive refinement in the polar direction, the final evaluation involves $\nphi \times \npan \nGL$ points.
-A significant contribution to the computational cost of the algorithm comes from interpolating the layer density onto this refined grid.
-For each of the $\nphi$ discrete $\varphi$ values, this is a one-dimensional interpolation in $t$, from $\nt$ points to $\npan \nGL$ points, yielding a total cost of $\mathcal{O}(\nphi\npan\nGL\nt)$.
+We assume a base surface discretization consisting of an $\nphi$-point trapezoidal rule in the azimuthal direction and an $\nt$-point Gauss--Legendre panel in the polar direction, with the layer density known at these nodes.
+If several base Gauss--Legendre panels are used in the polar direction, the discussion below applies panelwise.
+The cost of constructing the base discretization, solving for the layer density, and performing one-time precomputations is not included.

-Let $\npanSQphi$ represent the number of panels where the singularity swap quadrature (SSQ) method is invoked in the $\varphi$ direction, leaving $\npanTZ$ panels where the trapezoidal rule is applied, such that $\npan=\npanSQphi+\npanTZ$.
-A one-dimensional FFT with $\nphi$ points must be computed in the $\varphi$ direction for $\npanSQphi\nGL$ number of $t$-values, leading to a total cost of $\mathcal{O}(\npanSQphi\nGL\nphi\log(\nphi))$.
-Applying the SSQ algorithm then invokes a cost of $\mathcal{O}(\nphi\npanSQphi\nGL)$, and similarly for the trapezoidal rule $\mathcal{O}(\nphi\npanTZ\nGL)$.
-The remaining steps in the polar direction entails evaluation of one-dimensional integrals, resulting in computational cost that is subdominant to these first steps.
-The number of $\nGL$-point Gauss–Legendre panels, $\npan$, determined by the adaptive algorithm for a given value of $\nGL$, primarily depends on the location of the target point $\xx$ and the error tolerance $\eps$.
-Consequently, we can write the dominant terms for the total computational cost as
+After adaptive refinement in the polar direction, the target-dependent refined grid contains $\npan\nGL$ polar nodes for each of the $\nphi$ azimuthal values, giving a total of $\nphi\npan\nGL$ refined surface points.
+In the current implementation, a substantial part of the cost comes from interpolating the layer density from the base polar nodes to this refined grid.
+For each fixed azimuthal node, this is a one-dimensional interpolation from $\nt$ source nodes to $\npan\nGL$ target nodes, resulting in a total interpolation cost of